-Often I need to copy large or sometimes very large files to multiple remote computers, especially if the files I need to copy are also on a remote computer.
+Often, I need to copy large, or sometimes very large, files to multiple remote computers, especially when the files I need to copy are already located on another remote computer.

-For sake of an example, lets say the files I need to copy are over several TBs in size and are located on a computer A and I need copy those files to computers X, Y, & Z.
+For example, let us say the files I need to copy are several TB in size and are located on Computer A, and I need to copy them to Computers X, Y, and Z.

-If I use the interactive method or even command line tools to do so, it will still take several days.
+If I use an interactive method, or even command-line tools, to do that, it could still take several days.

-If you have used PowerShell, you are probably familiar with the Copy-Item cmdlet, which is used to copy files, among other tasks.
+If you have used PowerShell before, you are probably already familiar with the Copy-Item cmdlet.
+It is commonly used to copy files, along with a few other related tasks.

 Here is a simple example of how to copy a file on your local machine from one folder to another: